Labelled well-quasi-order for permutation classes: Finite Bases

 Having established that lwqo classes are strongly finitely based, one might wonder what, if anything, differentiates these two properties.
-In fact, we have also observed that the family of strongly finitely based classes is closed under union (a consequence of Proposition~\ref{prop-union-fb}) and intersection (see Footnote~\ref{fn-intersection}).
-That the family of lwqo classes is closed under union and intersection follows trivially.
-Thus the reader could be forgiven for thinking that the families of lwqo and of strongly finitely based classes might coincide, but this is not the case.
+In fact, we have also observed that the family of strongly-finitely-based classes is closed under union (a consequence of Proposition~\ref{prop-union-fb}) and intersection (see Footnote~\ref{fn-intersection}).
+That the family of lwqo classes is closed under union and intersection follows trivially from the definition.
+Thus the reader could be forgiven for thinking that these properties might coincide, but this is not the case.

 \begin{proposition} There is a permutation class that is both finitely based and wqo, but not lwqo. \end{proposition}